serv/serv.github.io/_posts/2017-11-13-Using-ActiveStorage-Today.markdown

 and Azure.

+As you can see, ActiveStorage presents a simplied file management system that is well integrated with Rail's ActiveRecord component.
+As ActiveStorage matures, we should see majority of file management use cases being covered by it.
-As you can see, ActiveStorage presents a simplied file management system that is well integrated into Rail's ActiveRecord component.
-While there are other file management systems out there for Rails, we should see majority of use cases being covered by ActiveStorage.
-I suggest that if you are looking to implement anything related to photo uploading or attaching files, consider ActiveStorage before you explore other options.
+While there are other file management systems out there for Rails, I suggest that you consider ActiveStorage before you explore other options.

 Also check out [the documentation on ActiveStorage](https://github.com/rails/rails/blob/master/activestorage/README.md).